 Welcome to my website.
-I am an interdisciplinary researcher working on migration, state and race in the Caribbean, Algeria and France, but also interested in intellectual history by studying the intersections between scientific and political work in late colonial and postcolonial contexts.
-A former postdoctoral fellow at École des Hautes Études en Sciences Sociales (EHESS-Paris), affiliated with the Institute for Interdisciplinary Research on Social Issues, I am currently a member of the Institute for Advanced Study in Princeton.
+I am an interdisciplinary scholar working on migration, neoliberalism and race in the Caribbean, Algeria and France.
+I am also interested on intellectual history by studying the intersections between scientific and political work in late colonial and postcolonial contexts.
+A former member of the Institute for Advanced Study in Princeton, and postdoctoral fellow at Emory University, I am currently Professor of Sociology at University of Quebec in Montreal.

 My new research focuses on the anthropology of exclusion.
 First, by exploring the intellectual marginality in the postcolonial academic field.
 And second, by analysing the social history of Haitians cane workers in the Dominican Republic.
 Drawing on an extensive fieldwork in Haiti and Dominican Republic, this research examines the labour and social experiences of these immigrants and how racial and capitalist policies exclude them from legal status.